zxdvd/blog/content/data_structure/skip list.md

  deleted.

 One method is inserting a null node as marker after the deleted node first.
-So that all other threads should not insert before this null node (just loop a while).
+So that all other threads should not insert before this null node (just spinning here).
 By this way we can sure no inserting will happen after deleted node.
-When delete it together with null node using CAS.
+Then delete it together with null node using CAS.

 ### references